 So, you’ve established a sustainability program on your campus.
-But how do you then integrate sustainability into your organizational culture, identity, governance, and decision making, thereby transforming the institution?
+But how can you integrate sustainability into your organizational culture, identity, governance, and decision making, thereby transforming the institution?
 We are looking for submissions that tackle consensus-building with stakeholders and finding collaborative ways of mitigating and managing sustainability and risk.
 Submissions in this track should include an examination of your process rather than your content.
 How did you engage senior leadership?
 What path did you take in strategic, sustainability, or climate action planning or goal setting?
 How did you overcome change resistors and/or obstacles?
-How did you apply a systems thinking approach in the design and implementation of your plans, projects or partnerships?
+How did you create a culture of change?
+Is change management sustainable at your institution?
 What challenges did you face?
 Bumps in the road are often our greatest teachers.
-Submissions to this track can also include development or operation of behavior change, social norming or community-based social marketing programs.
+Submissions to this track can also include the development or operation of behavior change, social norming or community-based social marketing programs.

 Higher education sustainability practitioners have the opportunity to partner with communities of all kinds, including local governments, faith-based organizations, and on-campus groups.
 Far too often we work in parallel rather than combining our abilities and resources to reach shared goals.
 How can we apply lessons in civic engagement, diversity, and applied learning to sustainability practices?
 Likewise, how can we apply the understanding of climate action on campus to accelerate resiliency planning on campuses and beyond?
 Workshops and presentations in this track should pertain to broadening the impact of campus learning, building relationships across traditional constituencies, and establishing connections to diverse community resources.